 - A Charlie Brown Thanksgiving

-*These two are currently available for rent and free streaming through Amazon Prime Video.
+*This one is currently available for rent and free streaming through Amazon Prime Video.
 Not a Prime member?
 A 30-Day Free Trial is a great way to see if it’s a good match for your family.

 6. Thanksgiving Art

-Don’t forget to include art into your Thanksgiving learning!
+Don’t forget to include art in your Thanksgiving learning!
 You can find easy-to-implement ideas from Art for Kids Hub, chalk pastel projects from Hodgepodge, and lots of great fall and Thanksgiving projects through the Art of Fall Mixed Media Workshop.